gearboxworks/docker-template/README.md

 - 8 Push build.

-`make push-4.7.6` - Test a specific version.
+`make push-4.7.6` - Push  specific version to GitHub and DockerHub.

-`make push-all` - Test all versions.
+`make push-all` - Push all versions to GitHub and DockerHub.